 - Eligibility for courses may be subject to a placement exam and/or prerequisites.

 - Course availability is based on enrollment numbers.

-- You should seek pre-approval for alternate courses in the event of class cancellations.
+- You should seek pre-approval for alternate courses in the event of class cancelations.

-- Credits earned vary according to the policies of your home institution.
+- Credits earned vary according to the policies of the your home institution.

 - According to ISA policy and possible visa requirements, you must maintain full-time enrollment status, as determined by your home and host institutions, for the duration of the program.

 - Credit transfer is ultimately determined by your home university.

 - ISA offers course level recommendations for the courses listed below.
 Please note that the course level recommendations are based on the Florence University of the Arts subject difficulty levels and course codes.
 Course numbers generally adhere to the following guidelines:

 - These ISA recommendations are intended to facilitate the determination of course equivalencies by advisers and credential evaluators at participants' U.S. home institutions.

 - Requests for sample syllabi can be made to the Italy Program Manager.